 In the fourth year of his research, Kulshreshtha and his team plan to build a demonstration house close to Tiruvannamalai in India.
 ‘During my nine-month tour of India before this project, I met a man in Tiruvannamalai who builds amazing mud houses.
 Everyone who sees his houses immediately says: “I want a house like that, too!”
 And that is how it goes in practice: my project will only be successful if someone sees it and wants it for themselves’.
-That is why Kulshreshtha plans to build the demonstration house with a flat roof: the ‘modern’ brick houses also have a flat roof, while mud houses traditionally have conical roofs.
+That is why Kulshreshtha plans to build the demonstration house with a flat roof: the ‘modern’ brick houses also have a flat roof, while mud houses traditionally have pitched roofs.
 ‘I hope that a change in design will also lead to a change in perception’.

 Co-workers: Henk Jonkers, Mark van Loosdrecht, Nelson Mota, Philip Vardon

 Co-Creation: Thannal (Tiruvannamalai), Indian institute of Science (Bangalore)